zoff99/toxcrawler/README.md

-ToxCrawler is a [Tox](https://tox.chat) DHT crawler and soon to be stats generator.
+toxcrawler is a [Tox](https://tox.chat) DHT crawler and soon to be stats generator.
 Work in progress.

 ## Features
 - Crawls the DHT like a boss